-While the pandemic has changed the format of education, it has not changed the importance of school spirit.
-School spirit helps build school pride and instill a sense of belonging and community within the student body - something that is more critical now that ever.
-Hosting a spirit week is a great way to jump start your school spirit.
-This blog will explore some ways to host a spirit week, virtually.
+While the pandemic has changed the education format, it has not changed the importance of school spirit.
+School spirit helps build school pride and instill a sense of belonging and community within the student body - something more critical now than ever.
+Hosting a spirit week is a great way to jump-start your school spirit.
+This blog will explore some ways to host a spirit week virtually.

 What's a Spirit Week?

-It is a week full of interesting activities to energize the student body.
-Typically, it is done in person but there are some really fun ways to continue the energy virtually.
+It is a week full of exciting activities to energize the student body.
+Typically, it is done in person, but some fun ways exist to continue the energy virtually.
 Here's how:

 Step 1: Pick a Week

 The first and most important step to begin with the plan is to choose an appropriate week.
 While choosing a week, it should be carefully checked that it is not clashing with any other events.
-Make sure there are no holidays coming in between the week to make it smooth and uninterrupted.
-The event should be diligently planned and organized in such a way that it doesn’t face any sort of interference.
+Ensure no holidays are coming between the week to make it smooth and uninterrupted.
+The event should be diligently planned and organized so that it doesn’t face any interference.

 Step 2: Pick a Theme and Create a Daily Plan

-T theme for the week isn’t necessary - you can just focus on different theme days - however, we have found some schools to have a lot of success with a weekly theme.
-For example, a “green” theme where you spend the week on earth focused activities; or a “kindness” theme where you spend the week focused on kind activities; or a “movie” theme where each day of the week has a different movie focus.
-Whether or not you pick a theme for the week, you certainly need to plan out each day and have a focus for each particular day.
-For best engagement, we recommend mixing up dress up days with activity days.
+Setting a theme for the week isn’t necessary - you can focus on different theme days - however, we have found some schools to have a lot of success with a weekly theme.
+For example, a “green” theme where you spend the week on earth-focused activities, a “kindness” theme where you spend the week focused on kind activities, or a “movie” theme where each day of the week has a different movie focus.
+Whether or not you pick a theme for the week, you need to plan each day and focus on each particular day.
+We recommend mixing dress-up days with activity days for the best engagement.
 Try to plan activities that are easy to do, full of fun, and easily manageable.

-Kick off spirit week with a fun opening ceremony.
-You can have the principal introduce the theme and share the goals of the week.
-Since spirit week is typically a fundraiser, this should also be a time to share the fundraising goal for the week and introduce what fundraising activities there will be during the week.
+Kick-off spirit week with a fun opening ceremony.
+The principal can introduce the theme and share the week's goals.
+Since spirit week is typically a fundraiser, this should also be a time to share the fundraising goal for the week and introduce what fundraising activities will be during the week.
 Some ideas that work well, even during virtual schooling, are as follows:

 restaurant week: ask a local restaurant to donate a % of proceeds from the week’s sales to the school